stevens-textmining/HateModerate/README.md

     - The testing fold of HateModerate;
     - The 3 testing datasets of CardiffNLP;
     - HateCheck, a dataset for independent out-of-domain capability tests of hate speech.
+    - Before running script, enter the list of generated models to script.

     ```
     $ python fine_tune/testing/test.py